rust-lang/cargo/src/doc/man/cargo-info.md

 ## DESCRIPTION

-This command displays information about a package in the registry.
+This command displays information about a package.
 It fetches data from the package's Cargo.toml file and presents it in a human-readable format.

 ## OPTIONS